-The FHA 221(d)(4) loan (also known as HUD 221(d)(4)) is a great financing option for those looking to acquire, develop, refinance or rehabilitate multifamily apartments.
+The FHA 221(d)(4) loan (also known as HUD 221(d)(4)) is a great financing option for those looking to develop or rehabilitate multifamily apartments.

 FHA 221(d)(4) provides attractive and federally insured financing.
 Developers and investors can access the industry's longest-term of a fixed-rate construction loan with substantial rehabilitation financing.
 Terms are up to 40 years plus a 3-year construction period.
 Loans are non-recourse and assumable.